Deliveries of e-Bikes everywhere in Thassos! WhatsApp me

 What is ochre?

-Once you enter the Tzines cave in Thassos, you cannot but notice how red its ceilings are.
+Once you enter the Thassos Tzines cave, you cannot but notice how red its ceilings are.
 Your hands will even turn red as you may need to grab the ground as you approach its entrance.
 That red color on your hands comes from ochre, an important earth material that ancient man used for painting and ceremonial purposes.

 In more scientific terms, ochre is a mineral consisting of clay, iron oxide, and siliceous materials.
 In prehistoric times, ochre was as valuable as gold is today.
 Kings and priests considered it an indispensable part of their formal appearances and ceremonies.